Triboniophorus sp. nov. 'Kaputar': Description

 The slugs are fluorescent pink in color and up to about 20 cm in length.
 In an Australian Broadcasting Corporation interview, New South Wales National Parks and Wildlife Service Ranger Michael Murphy described the color: "as bright pink as you can imagine, that's how pink they are".

 Origins

 Triboniophorus sp. nov.
-'Kaputar' is related but not identical to Triboniophorus graeffei, the red triangle slug.
+'Kaputar' is closely related but not identical to Triboniophorus graeffei, the red triangle slug.
 Taxonomists have confirmed the fluorescent pink species' distinction from the red triangle slug.
 The slug has relatives in New Guinea, New Caledonia, New Zealand, and eastern Africa.
 These land masses once connected with Australia as the Gondwanaland supercontinent.

 A volcanic eruption at Mount Kaputar 17 million years ago created a high-altitude area where these slugs and other invertebrates and plants have lived isolated for millions of years after the surrounding rainforests of eastern Australia vanished due to climate change.